onespacemedia/cms/docs/README.md

     {{ render_navigation(pages.homepage.navigation) }}

-Which would produce an output like this (though with some standard class names):
+Which would produce an output like this:

 ```
 <ul>